Current PhD Students

 Recent Presentations

 McEachern, R. W., & McEachern, P. J. (2021, October).
 Should we teach students how to bullshit?
 Allowing students to fit into a speech community, engage in day-to-day interaction, and bolster their image and identity.
-Panel presentation at Bridging the Gap between Workplace Writing and Professional Writing Instruction- New Directions in Business and Technical Writing Pedagogy (virtual).
+Bridging the Gap between Workplace Writing and Professional Writing Instruction: New Directions in Business and Technical Writing Pedagogy (virtual).